 You may be asked questions about past drug use and your medical history.
 Answer openly and honestly to get the best treatment and support.

 Opioid withdrawal can be very uncomfortable, and many people continue taking these drugs to avoid unpleasant symptoms, or they try to manage these symptoms on their own.
 However, medical treatment in a controlled environment can make you more comfortable and lead to a greater chance of success.

-Seeking help for an opiate addiction will improve your overall outlook and reduce your risk of relapse, accidental overdose, and complications related to opioid addiction.
+Seeking help for an opioid addiction will improve your overall health and reduce your risk of relapse, accidental overdose, and complications related to opioid addiction.
 Talk to your doctor or healthcare provider about treatment programs or support groups in your area.
 The overall improvement in physical and mental health is worth the pain and discomfort of withdrawal.

-Medically Reviewed by: George Krucik, MD
+Medically Reviewed by:

 Published By: Healthline Networks, Inc.